robtweed/qewd-hit-platform/docs/installation/audit.md

 ## Re-starting the Audit MicroService

-You can now re-start the fully-configured Audit MicroService.
+You can now re-start the Container which will now run as the fully-configured Audit MicroService.

 If you are running all the Microservices on the same host machine, assuming you've created a Docker network named *qewd-hit*: